-When you change boxes, make sure to put the new box beside the old one and let the cat get used to using it before taking away the old one.
-Otherwise, the cat may refuse to use the new box.
+When you change litter boxes, put the new box beside the old one and let your cat get used to it.
+This will encourage the cat to use the new box.

-Biodegradable litter.
 Cat litter products made of corn, wheat, wood, and paper also exist.
 While they may be more environmentally friendly than other materials, some cats turn their nose up at them.
 If you want to try biodegradable litter, we recommend placing a box of the new stuff beside a box of the old familiar.
-That way, Kitty can give the corn/wheat/pine/paper box a try when she’s ready.
-Another approach would be to gradually mix biodegradable litter in with Kitty’s regular litter until she has completely transitioned to the newer material.
+That way, your cat can give the corn/wheat/pine/paper box a try when she’s ready.
+Another approach would be to gradually mix biodegradable litter in with your cat's regular litter until she has completely transitioned to the newer material.

 Quiet with little traffic.
 Cats prefer to do their business in a place that feels safe.
 If an area is too noisy or filled with unpredictable foot traffic, she may feel vulnerable and choose to take her business elsewhere.

 Easy for the cat to access.
-If it’s not convenient for Kitty, she might not use it.
-Furthermore, if a dominant animal “claims” a certain box in the home, other pets may feel that they cannot partake of that box.
-A good rule of thumb is that for every cat in the house, you should have at least 1.5 boxes ready to go.
+If it’s not convenient for your cat to acess, she might not use it.
+Furthermore, if a dominant animal “claims” a certain box in the home, other pets may not use that box.

 Away from food bowls and water dishes.
 Cats are sensitive to odors and don’t like to mingle them.
 This is not surprising.
 It seems that both cats and humans are averse to eating their meals in the bathroom!